-However, what this report shows, is that there is still a significant way to go to achieving our European target of 16% and Ireland will not meet EU 2020 targets.
-The all of government climate plan, due to be published shortly, will deliver the necessary step up required to ensure Ireland meets its obligations into the future.
+However, there is still a significant way to go to achieving our European target of 16%.
+Ireland will not meet EU 2020 targets.
+The all of government climate plan, due to be published shortly, will deliver the necessary step up required.
+This will ensure Ireland meets its obligations into the future.

 The SEAI are today also publishing provisional data on energy use in Ireland in 2018.
 This data shows that carbon emissions from energy (including heat, electricity and transport) fell by 1.8% in 2018.
-This was mainly due to a once-off outage at Moneypoint power station which resulted in a significant reduction in coal use for electricity generation, and an increased contribution from renewable energy sources, primarily wind, and natural gas.
+This was mainly due to a once-off outage at Moneypoint power station.
+This resulted in a significant reduction in coal use for electricity generation.
+There was also an increased contribution from renewable energy sources, primarily wind, and natural gas.

 16%of Ireland's energy needs to come from renewable sources by 2020 to meet EU targets

 13%of Ireland's resources forecasted to come from renewables by 2020